Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 closer to it through the literal mountains of other stuff-*Seriously*, she thought, *why do Humans always send clothes to us when we have* ***fur?***-she found herself thinking about the food just a container away.
-One last overstuffed, shrink-wrapped mountainous pallet of...something, and she was done.
+One last overstuffed, shrink-wrapped mountainous pallet of... something, and she was done.
 Time to move on.

 Yeema's nose was untrained, but had always nonetheless been one of the very best